ejscribner/couchbase-tutorials/tutorial/markdown/golang/quickstart-golang-gin.md

 short_title: Golang and Gin Gonic
 description:
   - Learn to build a REST API in Golang using Gin Gonic and Couchbase
-  - See how you can persist and fetch data from Couchbase using primary indices
+  - See how you can fetch data from Couchbase using SQL++ queries
   - Explore CRUD operations in action with Couchbase
 content_type: quickstart
 filter: sdk
 technology:
   - kv
-  - index
   - query
 tags:
   - Gin Gonic